Faculty of Sciences

 Teaching unit VHS weekly VH coefficient Credits Assessment method

-14-16 weeks C TD TP Other Continued Examen
+14-16 weeks C TD TP Other experience Continued Examen

 fundamental teaching units